-Section 8 Policies Responsible Departments Short term Medium Long Goal 3.8.1 - Preserve and produc housing options and affordability y that pro motes a va riety of Regularly update the City's housing needs analysis report and associated data workbooks Community Development 2.
-Conduct a citywide land analysis to identify parcels that could be purchased or managed through partnership to add meaningful housing inventory Community Development Monitor and track the percentage of owner/long-term rental occupied units Community Development 4.
-Explore incentives and support options to assist with the renovation/remediation of aging housing units that are at risk of aging out of Hailey's housing inventory Community Development 5.
-Engage the community and define the beloved character elements of Hailey's neighborhoods to help create design guidelines for new housing development that supports rather than detracts from the character of a neighborhood zone Community Development Goal 3.8.2 - Build strong communincrease housing attainability. nity housing partnerships an d local ho using prog rams to Actively engage and participate in regional housing collaborations and networks Community Development 2.
-Create educational tools and programs that can be shared with residents in Hailey and the greater Wood River Valley Community Development, City Administration
+Section 8 Policies Responsible Departments Short Term Medium Term Long Term Goal 3.8.1 - Preserve and produc housing options and affordability y that pro motes a va riety of Regularly update the City's housing needs analysis report and associated data workbooks.
+Community Development 2.
+Conduct a citywide land analysis to identify parcels that could be purchased or managed through partnership to add meaningful housing inventory.
+Community Development Monitor and track the percentage of owner/long-term rental occupied units.
+Community Development 4.
+Explore incentives and support options to assist with the renovation/remediation of aging housing units that are at risk of aging out of Hailey's housing inventory.
+Community Development 5.
+Engage the community and define the beloved character elements of Hailey's neighborhoods to help create design guidelines for new housing development that supports rather than detracts from the character of a neighborhood zone.
+Community Development

-Section 8 Policies Responsible Departments Short term Medium Long 3.
-Create a housing funding plan that details potential funding sources that the city would like to explore Community Development Goal 3.8.3 - Create strong housin attainability and workforce develo gies to pro mote hous sing Review and revise city zoning code and ordinances and identify where changes could be made to help support higher density and affordable housing Community Development 2.
-Designate a member of city staff to serve as a legislative liaison around housing policy that arises in Idaho City Administration, Community Development Goal 3.8.4 - Support community pagencies to ensure housing stabi - е 1.
-Conduct a regional assessment of supportive housing services that are available throughout the region and identify ways to support these organizations and programs Community Development 2.
-Regularly collect and share housing and demographic data that identifies populations and areas that are more likely to be housing insecure Community Development
+Section 8 Policies Responsible Departments Short Term Medium Term Long Term Goal 3.8.2 - Build strong community housing partnerships and local housing programs to increase housing attainability.
+Actively engage and participate in regional housing collaborations and networks.
+Community Development 2.
+Create educational tools and programs that can be shared with residents in Hailey and the greater Wood River Valley.
+Community Development, City Administration 3.
+Create a housing funding plan that details potential funding sources that the city would like to explore.
+Community Development Goal 3.8.3 - Create strong housin attainability and workforce develo gies to pro mote hous sing Review and revise city zoning code and ordinances and identify where changes could be made to help support higher density and affordable housing.
+Community Development 2.
+Designate a member of city staff to serve as a legislative liaison around housing policy that arises in Idaho.
+City Administration, Community Development Goal 3.8.4 - Support community partners, non-profits and other supportive service agencies to ensure housing stability for individuals who live and work in Hailey.
+1. Conduct a regional assessment of supportive housing services that are available throughout the region and identify ways to support these organizations and programs.
+Community Development

-Section 8 Policies Responsible Departments Short term Medium Long Goal 3.8.5 - Ensure that Hailey re mains a community where in dividuals can age in place.
-Evaluate the existing supportive services and financial supports available to support seniors in Hailey and identify gaps in coverage and create a community age-in-place plan Community Development
+Section 8 Policies Responsible Departments Short Term Medium Term Long Term 2.
+Regularly collect and share housing and demographic data that identifies populations and areas that are more likely to be housing insecure.
+Community Development Goal 3.8.5 - Ensure that Hailey re mains a community where ir ndividuals can age in place.
+1. Evaluate the existing supportive services and financial support available to support seniors in Hailey and identify gaps in coverage and create a community age-in-place plan.
+Community Development